What Is Brucellosis?

 - weight loss.

-To reduce your chances of achieving it, you are encouraged:
+Brucellosis is preventable.
+To lower your chances of getting it, you are encouraged to:

 - Avoid consuming raw meat or unpasteurized milk, cheese, and ice cream.